ldqsmile/Ubuntu/README.md

 # Ubuntu
-install Ubuntu and the env
+install Ubuntu and the environment